MicrosoftDocs/connected-spaces/articles/get-started.md

 In each of your retail stores, you’ll:

-- Install and activate an Azure Stack Edge gateway.
+- Install and activate an Azure Stack Edge Pro (2 GPU) gateway.
 The gateway will receive video from the cameras connected to it and transform your customer activity into datapoints.

 - Use the mobile app to create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store.